michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

 ## Preface
 The previous part presents how to work with static or relatively slow-changing energy prices.
 At the same time, it mentions, if you work with spot prices, which usually change on hourly basis, a slightly another approach is needed.

+> This new approach is applicable to slow-changing pricess too.
+It may be smart choice to start with that regarless.

 Here is a walk-through for users operating on spot.

 Let’s create all objects in dedicated schema: `ltss_energy_ote`.
 This way both methods of collecting data may exists being physically separated from each other.